digideskio/pakyo-org/posts/2016-04-22-zero-eleven.md

 Thanks so much for your code, writing, ideas, and design critique.

+Check out the [Release Walkthrough screencast](https://www.youtube.com/watch?v=mlrDqw7oMAw) for a demo of this release.

 Read on for a summary of what you'll find in v0.11.

 ## Binding Parts